rathinaraja/DeepCluster/README.md

 Command-line usage
 -------
-### Basic Usage
+### Basic run

-To process all the input folders (WSIs) independently in the input path regardless of subfolders or images in each input folder using two GPUs.
+To process all the input folders (WSIs) independently in the input path regardless of subfolders or images in each input folder.

 ```bash
 python Main.py --input_path /path/Test_samples_1/ --output_path /path/Output/